tejada7/Java-Certification/ckad_notes.md

   containers running within the same Pod.
 It gets cleaned up and reconstructed upon Pod restart
 - *Persistent volumes* preserve data beyond the lifespan of a Pod

 ℹ️ StorageClasses allow to automatically create pvs when using a cloud provider.
-It then can be referneced in the pvc definition.
+It then can be referenced in the pvc definition.
 ```yaml
 apiVersion: storage.k8s.io/v1
 kind: StorageClass